 Next you will be given the choice of Article, Manual, or Space.

 Notice how we don’t have any manuals yet.
 Let’s click on Article and see what happens.

 If you don’t have any Manuals you won’t be able to create an article first.
 Like the book and chapter reference, chapters wouldn’t exist if you didn’t have a book.
 Let’s hit continue and create a Manual.

 Notice how the only location that shows up is private.
 Until you create a Space, all Manuals and Articles will be archived in your private space.
 Let’s hit continue.

-Now that we have opened up the article editor we can start creating our first piece of training material.
+Now that we have opened up the article editor, we can start creating our first piece of training material.
 For advanced font options or to insert images/videos/tables/references, click on the 3 horizontal lines on the top left.

 Here you can insert or format all the material you wish to insert into your articles.
 Once, your article is complete hit Publish, or to Save as Draft to continue working on it at a later time.
 For this example, we will continue with Publish.

 Congratulations!
-We have made our first article for our Manual “Getting Started With Zoho Learn”.
+We have made our first article for our Manual, “Getting Started With Zoho Learn”.
 Here you will also notice some extra quick access features for the article.
 You can attach files to go with your article by clicking +Add Attachment.
 The +Add Tags will come in handy later if you have a large library of Articles and Manuals to find something specific that might be referenced indirectly in other Articles or Manuals.
-You can also use the hot buttons on the right to bookmark, favorite, or comment the Article.
+You can also use the hot buttons on the right to bookmark, favorite, or comment on the Article.

-We won’t go into adding more articles, but to add another Article (chapter) to this manual you can simply click on the +New Chapter on the bottom left or the + on the bottom right.
+We won’t go into adding more articles but to add another Article (chapter) to this manual, you can simply click on the +New Chapter on the bottom left or the + on the bottom right.